vydrazde/terraform-provider-kypo/docs/resources/sandbox_allocation_unit.md

 - `created_by` (Attributes) Creator of this sandbox pool (see [below for nested schema](#nestedatt--created_by))
 - `id` (Number) Sandbox Allocation Unit Id
 - `locked` (Boolean) TODO

+<a id="nestedatt--timeouts"></a>
+### Nested Schema for `timeouts`

+Optional:

+- `create` (String) A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
+Valid time units are "s" (seconds), "m" (minutes), "h" (hours).
+- `delete` (String) A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
+Valid time units are "s" (seconds), "m" (minutes), "h" (hours).
+Setting a timeout for a Delete operation is only applicable if changes are saved into state before the destroy operation occurs.
+- `read` (String) A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
+Valid time units are "s" (seconds), "m" (minutes), "h" (hours).
+Read operations occur during any refresh or planning operation when refresh is enabled.
+- `update` (String) A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
+Valid time units are "s" (seconds), "m" (minutes), "h" (hours).

 <a id="nestedatt--allocation_request"></a>
 ### Nested Schema for `allocation_request`